 On The Story Behind, host Emily Prokop takes quick, deep dives into the history of everyday objects, from the theremin to the smiley face to Play-Doh.
 Prokop’s narration style is slick and conversational; she manages to pack more information in each episode than seems possible.
 Episodes run from 5 to 15 minutes, and Prokop’s narration is backed by a varied, unobtrusive soundtrack.
 What makes The Story Behind unique, however, is the way in which Prokop structures episodes to keep you invested in topics you never would have thought to research yourself, making her short stories of “the extraordinary history of the ordinary” perfect for getting absorbed in on your way to work.Listen

-If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2019, these productive podcasts to help get your life together, the best fiction podcasts overall, the greatest history podcasts, some spooky horror podcasts, a few hilarious comedy podcasts, or The Manual’s own podcast.
+If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2019, the best fiction podcasts overall, the greatest history podcasts, a few hilarious comedy podcasts, the best options for work and your workout, a few hilarious comedy podcasts, or The Manual’s own podcast.
 Need more suggestions?
-Here are some of our faves for men’s fashion, craft beer, and true crime.
+And if you’re new to podcasts, you’ll need one of the top apps for listening.